 The fiduciary fund is used to account for resources held for the benefit of parties outside the City.
 The City maintains two different types of fiduciary funds.
 Private-purpose trust funds are used to report all fiduciary activities that (a) are not required to be reported in pension (and other employee benefit) trust funds or investment trust funds and (b) are held in the trust that meets certain criteria.
 The City uses private-purpose trust fund to account for its Glendale Successor Agency Fund.
 Custodial funds are used to report fiduciary activities that are not required to be reported in pension (and other employee benefit) trust funds, investment trust funds, or private-purpose trust funds.
-The City uses custodial funds to account for its ICI System Fund and Unclaimed Evidence Fund.
+The City uses custodial funds to account for its ICI System Fund, Unclaimed Evidence Fund and Regional Housing Trust JPA Fund.
+Please see detailed fund descriptions in the Custodial Funds section.